 What is an accredited marshal?

-Accredited marshals are playing a huge role in securing the future of road racing in this country by making staging road races easier, more professional and, most importantly of all, safer for everyone involved; riders, the race convoy and other road users.
+Accredited marshals are playing a huge role in securing the future of road racing in this country by making road races safer for everyone involved; riders, the race convoy and other road users.

-As a thank you for your time, support and hard work we’ll be giving all accredited marshals who attend the training course a free British Cycling Bronze Membership which will give you exclusive benefits such as discounts at cycling stores, pre-sale and discounted tickets for major UK cycling events and a weekly newsletter with exclusive offers, news and top tips.
+Free British Cycling Bronze membership which will give you exclusive benefits such as discounts at cycling stores, pre-sale and discounted tickets for major UK cycling events and a weekly newsletter with exclusive offers, news and top tips.

 Upon successful completion of your first five races and the submission of your training logbook, you will have completed your training and will be awarded your certificate.
 You will also receive British Cycling accredited marshal clothing free of charge; this includes an accredited marshal polo shirt and a waterproof jacket.

 In the first instance please contact your regional events officer

 Write to us at: Officials Education, British Cycling, Stuart Street, Manchester, M11 4DQ

 Or call: 0161 274 2026